sanalsprasad/ErdosTeamViper/README.md

 ### Models Folder
 - Our search for the best model (based on overall accuracy) using k-fold cross-validation.
 - Jupyter notebooks showcase the results of various models.

+### Presentation Folder
+- Contains a 5-minute video presentation of our results and the slides.